Saint Maudez: Veneration

 Maudez is, after Yves, one of the most revered among the saints of Brittany.
 He is invoked mainly against fevers and snakes.
 In the 9th century his relics were taken to Bourges and to Saint-Mandé (Saint-Maudez), near Paris to escape from the Normans.
 There a chapel was dedicated to Saint-Maudez.
-When they were returned to Brittany they were divided between nine churches.
+When the relics were returned to Brittany, they were divided between nine churches.
 The church of Lennon, Finistère preserves a reliquary of Saint Maudez.

-He is venerated at Saint Mawes in Cornwall and in the Isles of Scilly under the name 'Saint Mawes.
-St Mawes Day continues to be celebrated on 18 November.
+Mawes is venerated at Saint Mawes in Cornwall and in the Isles of Scilly under the name Saint Mawes.
+St Mawes Day is celebrated on 18 November.
 In Lanmodez, a pardon takes place on the 4th Sunday of August.